Washpool National Park in northern New South Wales, and adjacent Gibraltar Range National Park, form part of the Gondwana Rainforests of Australia.

 While we didn’t spot many birds, birdlife is abundant.
 At 6am the rainforest was just alive with chirping, singing, warbling and other bird chitter-chatter.
 I loved that.

 If you don’t want to do the entire 8.5km circuit, you could just do the 900m short loop.
 Or for a slightly longer walk, start the hike along Coombadjha Creek (clock-wise) and walk to Summit Falls.
 That’s 2.9km one-way.

-For current alerts on walking tracks or camping areas, more details on how to get to Washpool National Park or the multi-day World Heritage Walk, check out NSW Parks Washpool National Park.
+For current alerts on walking tracks, more details on how to get to Washpool National Park or the multi-day World Heritage Walk, check out NSW Parks Washpool National Park.

 More posts on hiking in Australia

 If you love rainforest hikes, trails in Springbrook National Park in the Gold Coast Hinterland take you past waterfalls, glowworm caves and towering basalt cliffs.

 Mount Kaputar National Park offers some stunning hikes with brilliant views into the surrounding farm country.